javalsai/lidm/README.md

 [![GitHub Contributors](https://contrib.rocks/image?repo=javalsai/lidm&max=20)](https://github.com/javalsai/lidm/graphs/contributors)

 * KillerTofus, [made the AUR package](https://github.com/javalsai/lidm/pull/2)!
 Saved me from reading the Arch Wiki 💀.
-* DeaDvey, the most awesomest of all, did some pretty HARDCORE gramer cheking. (and trolling, he wrote that, 33 commits of just readme changes ffs)
+* DeaDvey, the most awesomest of all, did some pretty HARDCORE gramer checking. (and trolling, he wrote that, 33 commits of just readme changes ffs)
 * grialion, made a simple C implementation of `chvt` instead of insecurely relying on `kbd utils`'s command.
 * cerealexperiments_, found a missing newline (had the guts to read the source code, crazy ik)
 * ChatGPT, in times of slow laptops where pages take ages to load, a single tab connected to a bunch of burning cloud GPUs feeding corporate hype is all you need to get quick answers for your questions, as long as you know how to filter AI crap ofc.